asithagihan/photo-grid/Readme.md

 Please navigate to url http://localhost:3000/

-This development does not include a user authentication at the moment some provision is included for the implementation
+This development does not include a user authentication at the moment some hard coded provision is included for the implementation